NullDesk/nullmailer/README.md

 |_NullDesk.Extensions.Mailer.NetMail_                         |*(coming soon)* SMTP Relay Email service using the cross-platform System.Net.Mail framework from Microsoft.|

-## Features
+## <a name="basic-usage"></a>Basic Usage

-- Cross platform framework
-- Netstandard 1.3 packages
-  - Compatible with classic .Net and .Net core applicaitons.
-- Microsoft options framework for easy configuration settings management
-- Use with or without DI frameworks
-- Sample applications demonstrating common integration scenarios
-- Editor support for Visual Studio Code or Visual Studio 2017
+Usage of the mailer extensions generally follows the following steps:

+- Obtain a mailer instance (from DI, the factory, or by instantiating one yourself)
+- Add one or more Messages to the Mailer instance.
+  - You can add as many messages as you want
+    - Use the AddMessage method, or call CreateMessage to use the fluent message buidler API.
+  - When a message is added to the mailer, it is converted into one or more DeliveryItem instances
+    - The mailer instance keeps track of these before and after delivery
-- Store message and delivery history
+    - One DelieryItem instance is create for each message and recipient

-## Basic Usage
+    - If using the history store these will be recorded individually
+- Once you have added all the messages you wish to deliery to the Mailer, simply call the SendAllAsync method.

+> The built-in Mailers are reusable by default, but it is recommended to create a new instance each time instead.
+Since the mailer will continue to track previously delivered items in memory, disposing of the mailer instance after each message (or batch) is preferrable.

+### <a name="mailer-instantitaion"></a>Mailer Instantiation

-The simplest usage is to just instantiate the mailer of your choice and go:
+The simplest usage is to just instantiate the mailer of your choice, use the fluent message builder API to create a message, then send it:

          var settings = new SendGridMailerSettings
          {